Can we just take a moment for the suckage that is teething?

 It’s unpredictable.
 Sometimes we’ll go a few weeks with no new teeth and a sunny disposition, but then a teething week will strike out of nowhere.
 My sweet baby will have on her fussy pants, and I’ll scramble around trying to find something to make her feel better.
 Usually I can tell it’s teething when she gets really drooly and start putting every toy in her mouth.
 Another tricky thing about teething is that you have no idea how long each spurt will be.
 Word to the world, too: teething lasts 2-ish years. <– something I definitely didn’t think about until Liv was here.
 Obviously I didn’t think she’d pop them all out at once, but two years is a long time!

-While I definitely don’t have the whole teething thing figured out, I thought it would be fun to ask all of the mamas/nannies/friends out there to share some tips for teething.
+While I definitely don’t have the whole teething thing figured out, I thought it would be fun to ask all of the mamas/nannies/friends out there to share some of their tips.
+Here are some of ours.

 (Always check with your doc or pediatrician before giving your baby anything new, especially in regards to medicine doses and alternative treatments.
 The above portion contains some Amazon affiliate links.
 Thank you so much for supporting the blog!)